cybercongress/go-cyber/docs/cyberd.md

 ## Bandwidth

-`Bounded stake` - stake, that deducted from your acc coins and put as depositto take part in consensus.
+`Bounded stake` - stake, that deducted from your acc coins and put as deposit to take part in consensus.
 Due to passive inflation model and slashing, deposit not match 1-to-1 to final reward.
 So, for example, stakeholders may wish to set up a script, that will periodically withdraw and rebound rewards to increase their bounded stake. `Active stake` - currently available for direct transfer, not-bounded stake.

 `Bandwidth stake` = `active stake + bounded stake`.